Handling car insurance after the death of the policy owner can be tricky — let's review some basics.

 If a relative dies and you’re not listed as a member on their car insurance policy, resolving the situation can be tricky.
 The insurance company — responsible for the security of the policy — will protect its client's assets by making it difficult to terminate the policy.
 You most likely won't be able to close the car insurance policy of a deceased family member via a quick phone call.
 The insurance company may require documentation proving your status as the executor of the estate.

 The insurance company doesn't intentionally want to be difficult during an already testing time.
 The company merely wants to uphold its responsibility to its clients by protecting against fraud.
 The best way to iron out the situation is to contact the insurance company’s customer service department with your documentation at the ready.

 Every car insurance policy has a "policyholder" — the driver who purchased and is covered by the insurance.
-Policy changes, including the addition or removal of a vehicle or driver, cancellation of coverage, , must be authorized by the policyholder.
+Policy changes, including the addition or removal of a vehicle or driver and cancellation of coverage, must be authorized by the policyholder.
 If the owner of the car insurance policy dies, what happens to the policy?

-A surviving spouse or executor of deceased driver's estate will inherit the policy.
-This step will require documentation in the form of a death certificate and/or a probate form/executor of estate documents.
-This process may be company specific: your first step should be contacting your insurance company’s customer service department.
+A surviving spouse or executor of the deceased driver's estate will inherit the policy.
+This step will require documentation in the form of a death certificate and/or probate form/executor of estate documents.
+This process may be company-specific: your first step should be contacting your insurance company’s customer service department.